centrifuge/apps-v3/README.md

 A modern monorepo workspace using pnpm with multiple packages:

 - `app`: A React application using React Router v7 in framework mode and Vite
-- `permissionless`: A react application using vite
+- `derwa`: A react application using vite
 - `launchpad`: A React application using React Router v7 in framework mode and Vite
 - `functions`: A Nitro-powered API server
 - `forms`: A package to reuse forms within our apps